-DETROIT (AP) -- U.S. auto sales went out like a lion in March.
+DETROIT (AP) -- U.S. auto sales went out like a lion.

-Automakers said Tuesday that new car and truck sales picked up speed halfway through the month, culminating in a strong final weekend.
+Automakers said Tuesday that new car and truck sales picked up speed halfway through March, culminating in a strong final weekend.
 Toyota dealers had their two best sales weekends of the year at the end of the month, the company said.

 "We're optimistic that momentum will spring us into April," said Bill Fay, who manages the Toyota division in the U.S. Toyota's sales rose 5 percent in March.